 Three SOS families can provide a loving home to children.
 In each family, the children live with their brothers and sisters and are affectionately cared for by their SOS mother.
 The family homes are integrated into the community and the children who grow up here attend schools in the vicinity.

-When young people from the children’s village are ready to leave their family in order to complete their secondary education or vocational training, our SOS Youth Programme makes shared accommodation available for them.
+When young people from the children’s village are ready to leave their family in order to complete their secondary education or vocational training, our SOS Youth Program makes shared accommodation available for them.
 Young people from the children’s villages Madreselvas and Los Aromos come and live here together.
-With the support of qualified counsellors, they learn to take responsibility, plan their future and prepare for independent adult life.
+With the support of qualified counselors, they learn to take responsibility, plan their future and prepare for independent adult life.